 The Contractor shall refer MCO and PAHP enrolled Members to the assigned MCO or PAHP, as applicable, for benefits and claim information.
 The Contractor shall answer eligibility, enrollment, and premium questions for both the fee for service and managed care populations.

-The Contractor shall track and trend Member inquiries from initial receipt through resolution, identifying any issue that may cause Member Services to exceed resolution time guidelines.
-Make recommendations to the Agency to ensure ongoing compliance with guidelines.
+The Contractor shall track and trend Member inquiries from initial receipt through resolution, identifying any issue that may cause the Contractor to exceed resolution time guidelines.
+The Contractor shall make recommendations to the Agency to ensure ongoing compliance with guidelines.

 The Contractor shall provide monthly reports by the tenth business day of the following month or as required by the Agency indicating potential trends in enrollment, Member complaints, or access to care issues.